-Figure 4.
-Site topography (GeoSmart, 2023)
+Figure 3.
+Site topography (GeoSmart, 2024)

 An assessment of the topography at the Site has been undertaken using LiDAR DTM5 elevation data to identify the general slope and any localised depressions.
 The mapping shows a comparison between average ground levels on the Site with ground levels in the surrounding area.
-The mapping confirms the overall Site is generally level.
+The mapping confirms the overall Site slopes gently to the northeast from 30.34 mAOD to 30.91 mAOD.
+This is based on EA elevation data obtained for the Site to a 1 m resolution with a vertical accuracy of ± 150 mm.